 Peel your potatoes (we prefer Yukon gold potatoes over russet potatoes), chop them up and add them to a large pot filled with cold water.
 Bring it to a boil and cook until the potatoes are cooked through.
-Remove from the water and mash using your preferred method.
-Once mashed, add in mayonnaise (Duke's mayonnaise is a great option) to taste as well as salt and black pepper.
-You can also add in milk if needed.
+Remove from the water, drain, and mash using your preferred method.
+I like to use a potato masher for my spuds.
+Once mashed, add in mayonnaise (Duke's mayonnaise is a great option for this secret ingredient mashed potato recipe) to taste as well as salt and black pepper.
+You can also add milk if needed.

 One bite and you'll be adding mayo to your mashed potatoes for the rest of your life.